geovedi/book-notes/2023/life-in-five-senses.notes.md

 ## Coming to My Senses
 - Pink-Eye Revelation: Awakening to the Power of Senses
-  - A simple visit to the eye doctor sparks a profound awakening for the narrator.
+  - A simple visit to the eye doctor sparks a profound awakening for Rubin.
   - Pink eye diagnosis prompts awareness of senses, fear of potential loss of vision.
   - Reflection on life's fleeting nature and desire to appreciate every moment more deeply.
 - Understanding the Senses